rhinestonewtf/erc4337-validation/README.md

 ## Credits

-- [Dror](https://github.com/drortirosh): For the implementation approach and an intial prototype
+- [Dror](https://github.com/drortirosh): For the implementation approach and an initial prototype

 ## Authors ✨